-- The percentage of correct applications determines the percentage of points received in each category.
-For example, if 10 applications are submitted and one is in "Attention Required" status, the contractor would receive 90% of the points in that category. - If that "Attention Required" application is contested and reversed, the record would revert to 10 correct applications and 100% of the points in that category - If a nonconformance is contested and it is determined that the nonconformance was issued in error, that score would be reversed and removed from the allocation calculation. - Submitting corrections on Corrective Action Reports (CAR) will provide 50% of the lost score on that report. - Example: For a CAR with a score of 2 out of 5, correcting those items will increase that score to 3.5
+- Criteria 1: The percentage of approved applications determines the percentage of points received for Criteria 1.
+For example, if 10 applications are submitted and one is in "Attention Required" status, the contractor would receive 90% of the points in that category.
+Resolving applications in "Attention Required" status to "Approved" status raises the contractor's score. - Criteria 2: If a nonconformance is contested and it is determined that the nonconformance was issued in error, that score would be reversed and removed from the allocation calculation. - Criteria 2: Submitting corrections on Corrective Action Reports (CAR) will provide 50% of the lost score on that report. - Example: For a CAR with a score of 2 out of 5, correcting those items will increase that score to 3.5 - Criteria 3: If an application enters the "Attention Required" status and no contractor action was needed to correct the application, the contractor may request from their Account Manager to have this status reversed and removed from consideration.